Updated July 12, 2025

 During the exploitation phase, the ethical hackers use various techniques, such as social engineering, to trick employees into revealing sensitive information or granting unauthorized access.
 They may also employ advanced hacking techniques, such as buffer overflow attacks or SQL injection, to exploit software vulnerabilities and gain control over the target system.

 It is important to note that penetration testing should be an ongoing process, rather than a one-time event.
-As technology evolves and new vulnerabilities emerge, organizations must regularly assess their systems and networks to ensure they remain secure.
+As technology evolves and new vulnerabilities emerge, organizations must regularly assess their systems and networks to remain secure.
 Regular penetration testing helps organizations stay one step ahead of potential attackers and maintain a robust security posture.

 Black Box Penetration Testing